CONNECT NEC 2040 & NEC Capital Investment Plan (FY26-30)

 Collaboration, Transparency, & Accountability

 The Commission provides coordinated regional leadership on strategies to modernize the Northeast Corridor rail network.
-Through policy grounded in cross-agency collaboration, transparency, and accountability, the Commission facilitates shared decision-making and over $1.7 billion in annual cost sharing.
+Through policy grounded in cross-agency collaboration, transparency, and accountability, the Commission facilitates shared decision-making and nearly $1.8 billion in annual cost sharing.

 Assets in Need of Investment